-Pre-order “The Life and Times of Patsy Clark” today!
-Ordering options are below.
+Order “The Life and Times of Patsy Clark” today!
+Ordering options, including subscription and book bundles, can be found below.

 Picture yourself saving up a small fortune in order to travel across the Atlantic to the New World.
 Packed like sardines in your ship, enduring disease and lack of sanitation, you arrive speaking a language only your fellow Irish compatriots can understand.
 You strike out to California based on newspaper accounts and rumors that vividly describe possible death from lack of water, inadequate supplies, weather, accident, conflicts or becoming lost.
 Your conveyance is your feet, horse, or wagon.

 Mining has become your vehicle to gain a livelihood and, hopefully, great riches.
 To be successful you learn from grizzled prospectors, and endure freezing cold streams of water as you pan for gold.
 If you enter a mining tunnel with your hammer and augur, you must pound away at begrudging ore illuminated by dripping candles.
 For this effort you may earn nothing if you work for yourself and fail to find valuable ore.
 Or, you may earn the grand sum of $3.50 per day as an employee in a larger mine.

 In 1851, Patsy Clark’s life odyssey started in Ireland, approximately the same time most history books cite the end of the horrendous potato famine.
 Striking out from the Emerald Isle to Liverpool, England in 1872 with his eldest brother, James, the two young men caught a “coffin ship” to the New World where they sought their fortunes in the raw, untamed wilderness of the American West.
 It’s safe to say they had better luck than the average prospector of the late 1800s.